 First, a living will assesses your preferences concerning life-prolonging treatments including surgery, blood transfusions, resuscitation and more.
 You must also decide how long you would like to receive food and water if you are unconscious with limited to no brain activity.
 You can also make designations on what type of palliative care you would like to receive, which includes pain-relieving treatments once it is decided that death will happen naturally with no further medical intervention.

 You can also choose a trusted loved one to handle all other matters concerning your healthcare decisions by giving them power of attorney.
 This form can be filled out and filed along with your living will, which will act as a guide to your wishes for your healthcare proxy.

 - Hire an Attorney to Verify the Document

 There are many legal websites that offer free downloadable living will templates.
 Even though it may seem straightforward to fill out an online form, sign and have it notarized, you should make sure the document is sound and have it verified by your lawyer.
 If you already have an estate planning lawyer, creating a living will may be part of the entire planning process.

 - Place Your Living Will in the Right Hands

-A copy of your will should be placed in a folder with your medical records.
+A copy of your living will should be placed in a folder with your medical records.
 Give a copy to your primary physician.
 You should also make sure your designated healthcare agent or other close family member has an official copy as well.
 A living will is only effective if the medical professionals treating your condition have access to the directions enclosed in the legal document.

-It is important to write a will, but it is also vital to ensure your current healthcare plan covers all urgent medical emergencies.
+It is important to write a living will, but it is also vital to ensure your current healthcare plan covers all urgent medical emergencies.
 Talk to the team at My Senior Health Plan if you have doubts about your medical coverage.